Weight-loss (Bariatric) Surgery

 Some weight-loss surgery programs have groups you can attend before and after surgery to help answer questions about the surgery and offer support.

 After surgery, you will need to rest and recover.
 Walking and moving around the house may help you recover more quickly.
 Start slowly and follow your health care professional’s advice about the type of physical activity you can do safely.
 As you feel more comfortable, add more physical activity.

 After surgery, you will probably be started on a liquid diet.
 Over several weeks, you will move to a soft diet that includes such foods as cottage cheese, yogurt, or soup.
 Eventually you will begin consuming solid foods again.
 Your health care professional will tell you which foods and beverages you may have and which ones you should avoid.
 You will need to eat small meals and chew your food well.
 You will need to take dietary supplements that your health care professional prescribes to make sure you are getting enough vitamins and minerals.

 How much weight can I expect to lose?

 Your weight loss could be different.
-Remember, reaching your goal depends not just on the surgery but also on sticking with healthy lifestyle habits throughout your life.
+Remember, reaching your goal depends not only on the surgery but also on sticking with healthy lifestyle habits.